MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-classify-protect.md

 ## Using Office apps to classify and protect your documents and emails

 Use the Azure Information Protection bar and select one of the labels that has been configured for you.

-For example:
+For example, the following picture shows that the document hasn't yet been labeled because the **Sensitivity** shows **Not set**.
+To set a label, such as "Internal", click **Internal**.
+If you're not sure which label to apply to the current document or email, use the label tooltips to learn more about each label and when to apply it.

 ![Azure Information Protection bar example](../media/info-protect-bar-not-set-callout.png)

+If a label is already applied to the document and you want to change it, you can select a different label.
+If the labels are not displayed on the bar, first click the **Edit Label** icon, next to the current label value.

+In addition to manually selecting labels, labels can also be applied in the following ways:

+- Your administrator configured a default label, which you can keep or change.
+-
+- Your administrator configured recommended prompts to select a specific label when sensitive data is detected.
+You can accept the recommendation (and the label is applied), or reject it (the recommended label is not applied).

 ### Keyboard shortcuts for the Azure Information Protection bar